-Murders today continue to be a top law enforcement concern, but a homicide case is not always a murder case.
+Murders today are a top law enforcement concern, but a homicide case is not always a murder case.
 Murder laws are extremely narrow and precise.
 Sometimes a criminal homicide is voluntary or involuntary manslaughter or negligent homicide, not murder.
 Experienced Seattle homicide attorney Kevin Trombold defends Seattle-area clients facing homicide charges that can include murder, voluntary or involuntary manslaughter, attempted murder, negligent homicide, and murder-for-hire.
-Murders are the most serious crimes dealt with by the state of Washington’s criminal justice system.
+Murders are the most serious crimes dealt with by Washington state’s criminal justice system.
 Although every homicide defense is unique and no particular result can ever be suggested or promised, when your future is genuinely on the line, you must be defended by a lawyer who has experience at obtaining the verdict you need.

 Homicide is defined as “the killing of a human being by the act, procurement, or omission of another, death occurring at any time, and is either (1) murder, (2) homicide by abuse, (3) manslaughter, (4) excusable homicide, or (5) justifiable homicide.”

-Murder in the first degree is charged when a person:
+First degree murder is charged when a person:

-This crime is a class A felony and is punishable by life in prison.
+This crime is a class A felony, which is punishable by life in prison.

 Aggravated first degree murder, which is the most serious of all homicide charges, occurs when a person commits murder in the first degree, but with extenuating circumstances.
 The charge will be aggravated first degree murder if the victim was:

-A law enforcement officer or firefighter who was performing his or her duties at the time of the crime
+- A law enforcement officer or firefighter who was performing his or her duties during the time of the crime

 This is a short list of situations that could warrant an aggravated first degree murder charge.
 There are dozens of other situations that could lead to you being charged with aggravated first degree murder.
-If you are found guilty of aggravated first degree murder, you may be sentenced to life in prison or even death.
+Someone found guilty of aggravated first degree murder could be sentenced to life in prison or even death.

 Murder in the second degree is charged when a person:

-Second degree murder is also a class A felony in the state of Washington.
+Second degree murder is also a class A felony in Washington state.

 Homicide by abuse occurs when someone acts with an indifference to human life and causes the death of a child or person under the age of sixteen, a developmentally disabled person, or a dependent adult.
 The accused must have also engaged in a pattern of assault or torture towards the child or dependent adult.
 This crime is also a class A felony and may result in a prison sentence.

-Manslaughter in the first degree is caused when a person recklessly causes the death of someone else or intentionally or unlawfully kills an unborn child by inflicting harm on the child’s mother.
+Manslaughter in the first degree is caused when a person recklessly causes death to someone else or unlawfully or intentionally kills an unborn child by causing harm on the child’s mother.
 This crime is also a class A felony.

 Manslaughter in the second degree is caused when a person acts with criminal negligence and causes the death of another person as a result.
 This crime is a class B felony, which is less serious than other homicide charges, but still should not be taken lightly.

-If you have been charged with murder, manslaughter, or homicide by abuse, don’t wait to contact an experienced Seattle homicide attorney at the Law Offices of Kevin Trombold.
-The sooner that you contact the Law Offices of Kevin Trombold, the sooner you can have a team of knowledgeable attorneys defending your rights and fighting for the best possible outcome for your case.
+If you have received a murder charge, manslaughter, or homicide by abuse, don’t wait to contact one of our experienced Seattle homicide attorneys at the Law Offices of Kevin Trombold.
+The sooner that you contact the Law Offices of Kevin Trombold, the sooner you can have a team of knowledgeable attorneys defending your rights and always on your side to fight for your case.

 AGGRESSIVE, FORMIDABLE DEFENSE

-By far, the majority of homicides are not murders in the state of Washington.
+By far, the majority of homicides are not murders in Washington state.
 If you are accused of taking someone’s life, it may have happened accidentally, or you may have been acting to defend yourself and/or others.
-In the greater Seattle area, if you are charged with committing any homicide, experienced Seattle homicide attorney Kevin Trombold will review the particulars of your case and develop an aggressive, formidable homicide defense on your behalf.
+Around the greater Seattle area, if you are charged with committing any homicide, experienced Seattle homicide attorney Kevin Trombold will review the particulars of your case and develop an aggressive, formidable homicide defense on your behalf.
 Attorney Kevin Trombold has for Seattle-area clients for more than twenty years.
 He is thoroughly familiar with the homicide law and the laws on murder in this state.
 His reputation and record speak for themselves.

 EMAIL OR CALL TODAY

 A homicide charge is perhaps the most severe criminal charge you can face.
-In fact, a homicide charge can ruin your life unless you get the right help fast from the right criminal defense attorney.
-Experienced Seattle criminal defense attorney Kevin Trombold and his legal staff work swiftly and aggressively to investigate homicides and protect the rights of clients.
-With over twenty years of experience and a reputation for legal excellence respected by Seattle-area judges, prosecutors, and peers, defense attorney Kevin Trombold routinely wins not guilty verdicts, dismissals, and reduced charges.
-If you are charged with a homicide in or near the Seattle area, contact the Law Offices of Kevin Trombold by calling 206-382-9200 as quickly as possible for a no-cost initial consultation.
+In fact, a homicide charge can ruin your life if you don’t get the proper help promptly from the correct criminal defense attorney.
+Kevin Trombold and his legal staff work all work swiftly and aggressively so they can investigate each client case in-depth.
+If you are charged with homicide around the Seattle area, call the Law Offices of Kevin Trombold at by calling 206-590-7667 promptly for a consultation.